New site for a Thames boats museum is urgently required - February 2019

 The museum project already has the support of many clubs and associations involved with the history of Thames boating, boat building and navigation.

-So far most of our time and funds have been put towards providing the comprehensive detail required by the council planning officers, due mainly because the location is an Area of Outstanding Natural Beauty and in the flood plain.
+officers, due mainly because the location is an Area of Outstanding Natural Beauty and in the flood plain.
 These costs amount to around £50,000,

-If you like the idea of a Museum devoted to the history of Thames river boat developments over the last 200 years, and would like to help take this exciting project to fruition, please get in touch with us here email, most of the key planning details have now been resolved and we just need the final effort to get it built.
+most of the key planning details have now been resolved and we just need the final effort to get it built.

-The history of the Thames is a much undervalued part of our Nation's Heritage and this is a great opportunity to put this heritage on Public display before it is lost forever.
+is a much undervalued part of our Nation's Heritage and this is a great opportunity to put this heritage on Public display before it is lost forever.

 Have a look at our Trust Facebook pages displaying many videos and photos covering historic boating on the Thames.

 Join our "Friends of the Museum" group to receive news updates about the project.
-Go to Supporters page